 The model shows four category quadrants and two axes.
-An y-axis that demonstrate the degree influence (low to high) on a problem and the x-axis showing the degree of importance and/or level of priority.
+A y-axis that demonstrates the degree influence (low to high) on a problem and the x-axis showing the degree of importance and/or level of priority.
 Each quadrant is the category the problem falls in based on the problem’s level of influence and importance.

 Category II is Harvest.
-For this type of problem, one can, time permitting, to be analyzed and solved if problems with higher priority do not appear.
-The problems in this quadrant must be kept active, reviewed and solved when possible.
+This type of problem can, time permitting, be analyzed and solved if problems with higher priority do not appear.
+The problems in this quadrant must be kept active, reviewed, and solved when possible.
 The challenge is that if these are ignored for too long, they pile up and by their mass and velocity become bigger problems that can hinder progress in a grander scale.

 Category IV is Manage.
 There will be problems that are critical to solve but are so complex and dynamic that they take time to solve.